whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟
 *** Extension Post ***
-  - [] Add api docs and auto-complete via the VSCode extension.
+    - [] Wire up the API data so it's live and remote.
   - [] Whitelist some of the APIs for the docs and for usage.
     - [] Screen user pieces for fetch requests.
 (Don't allow them.)
     - [] Write a great example.